affilirator/thekitchen-pot/src/content/blog/what-is-the-difference-between-a-food-processor-and-a-blender.md

 #### **Features of Blenders**

 -   **Reversing Blade System**

-Most blenders have a reversing technology that assists in alternating the blender's blades forward and backward.
+Most blenders have a reversing technology that assists in alternating the blender’s blades forward and backward.
 This draws the ingredients down slowly and repeatedly enhancing a smooth blending process.

 Additionally, the reversing blade features a stainless steel construction to crush the ice with a powerful motor.

-Furthermore, blenders are designed with a metallic drive that's durable to enhance longevity.
+Furthermore, blenders are designed with a metallic drive that’s durable to enhance longevity.
 This feature functions amazingly, producing incredible results.

 -   **Back-lit Display Is Easy To Read**

 This is essential in helping you in making various selections on the display.
 Also, some blenders have a bigger display backlit that shows the low and high rotations which allow you to monitor the blender with the touch of buttons.

-More so, the pre-programmed settings include time and function, and that's the beauty of an easy to read backlit.
+More so, the pre-programmed settings include time and function, and that’s the beauty of an easy to read backlit.

 -   **Motor Size**

 With blenders, motor power is an essential factor to consider when blending fibrous and hard vegetables.
 Average kitchen blenders have 300 to 600 power watts, with the top-performing blenders whooping up to 1,300 watts.

 -   **Appearance**

 Most blenders come with containers with materials like plastic, steel, and glass.
 Plastic and glass containers can easily break or get damaged.
 On the other hand, a steel jar blender usually is a safe bet.